rustytriangles/hexmirror/README.md

 Glue those around the outside of the backplate.
 I built a hexagonal jig for this so I could use wedges to hold the sides at the awkward angles.

-Insert the LEDs into the holes in the order specified in the backplate diagram.
+Insert the LEDs into the holes (@todo add diagram with hole numbers).

 ## Wiring
 The power brick drives both the Raspberry Pi and the LEDs.